Skip to main contentSkip to navigation

 NAND Degradation

 NAND flash cells have a finite write life.
 The IG5236 pairs with various TLC NAND from Micron & SK Hynix.
 As cells wear, bit-flip rates climb until the controller's LDPC error correction can't keep up.
 The drive slows progressively, then locks into read-only mode or stops responding.
-PC-3000 SSD can apply voltage threshold shifts during extraction to pull data from degraded cells that the controller has abandoned.
+On supported controller families (Phison, Silicon Motion, Marvell), PC-3000 SSD can apply voltage threshold shifts during extraction to pull data from degraded cells the controller has abandoned.
+No equivalent utility ships for Innogrit silicon on PC-3000 SSD v3.8.10, so a read-only or progressively slowing Innogrit drive should be powered down & shipped before the controller drops off the bus permanently.

 When Recovery Software Works (and When It Doesn't)